Hamilton E. Holmes: Legacy

 For many years after graduating, Holmes stayed away from the University of Georgia, stating that his "time as a student there was very bad".
-In the early 1980s, Holmes agreed to help plan the university's bicentennial celebration and became the first African-American to be on the university's Board of Trustees.
+In the early 1980s, Holmes agreed to help plan the university's bicentennial celebration and became the first African-American to be on the university's board of trustees.

 The Atlanta native has several landmarks named in his honor including the Hamilton E. Holmes Elementary School in East Point, Georgia; Hamilton E. Holmes Drive (Highway 280) in Fulton County, Georgia, Hamilton Holmes Middle School in King William, Virginia; and the H.E.
 Holmes MARTA station in Atlanta.
 The first endowed professorship at the University of Georgia named for an African-American was created in his name on 11 November 1999.
 The University of Georgia Academic Building is named for him as well, along with Charlayne Hunter-Gault, as it is called the Holmes/Hunter Academic Building, as of 2001.
 Also in 2012, Emory University has dedicated a new dorm in his honor, called Hamilton Holmes Hall.
+The Emory University School of Medicine hosts an annual memorial lecture series in his name honoring diversity in medicine.